-Catherine joined CFS having spent more than 20 years in the financial industry where she held various leadership positions in the Singapore offices of Nomura, Lehman Brothers and Goldman Sachs.
-Catherine started her career at the Government of Singapore Investment Corporation (GIC).
+Catherine joined the Community Foundation of Singapore (CFS) after having spent more than 20 years in the financial industry where she held various leadership positions in Nomura, Lehman Brothers and Goldman Sachs.
+Catherine started her career at the Government of Singapore Investment Corporation.

-Since 2012, Catherine has led CFS on a strategic growth path by increasing the number of donor funds and volume of donations, as well as raising social impact through effective philanthropy.
-Catherine works in close partnership with the Board to ensure that the organisation fulfills its mission and create strategies for its future success.
+Since 2012, Catherine has led CFS on a strategic growth path by increasing the number of donor funds and volume of donations, as well as raising social impact through effective grant making.
+She works in close partnership with the Board to ensure that the organisation fulfills its vision of inspiring giving and create strategies for its future success.

 Angelina hopes to leverage her knowledge, experience, and network to streamline processes and create resource capacity at CFS.
 She believes that maximising organisational efficiency and effectiveness will allow CFS to scale sustainably.

 In her own time, Angelina regularly volunteers at the Daughters of Tomorrow as a befriender, and at Readable as a teacher of the English Language.
 Beyond her professional and voluntary pursuits, Angelina is a strong believer in lifelong learning.
 The latest chapter of her learning journey has been Columbia Business School’s Global Banking Programme in Fintech, Digital, and Analytics.